-Type of Nutrient Carbohydrate Fats Protein Atoms C, H, O (1:2:1 ratio) C, H, very few O C, H, O, N, (S) Pro Tip: Some proteins have S (the element Sulfur), but not all.
+Type of Nutrient Carbohydrate Fats Protein Elements C, H, O (1:2:1 ratio) C, H, very few O C, H, O, N, (S) Pro Tip: Some proteins have S (the element Sulfur), but not all.
 If a question tells you the molecule has Sulfur, it is likely to be a protein.
-Basic unit Monosaccharides • Glucose Triglyceride (glycerol + 3 fatty Amino acid

-FructoseGalactose acids)

-Dimer (2 units) Disaccharides Maltose (Glucose + Glucose) Sucrose (Glucose + Fructose) Lactose (Glucose + Galactose) Sucrose is the only non-reducing sugar out of the mono + disaccharides you learn.
-Dipeptide

-Many units (several thousand) Polysaccharides - Polypeptide

-Functions (bold = most important to give in qns) An immediate source of energy (glucose for aerobic respiration) Energy storage Structural molecules, e.g. cellulose Long-term energy storage Thermal insulation Protects vital organs Forms cell membranes Solvent for fat- soluble vitamins Secreted as oil on the skin to reduce water loss Growth and repair of cells For the production of enzymes, antibodies and some hormones Synthesis of new muscle fibres
+Basic unit Single sugars • Glucose • Fructose Glycerol, Fatty acids Amino acid Dimer (2 units) Double sugars Maltose (Glucose + Glucose) Sucrose (Glucose + Fructose) Pro Tip: Sucrose is the only non-reducing sugar you'll learn.
+Dipeptide Many units (several thousand) Complex carbohydrates - Polypeptide Functions (bold = most important to give in qns) An immediate source of energy (glucose for aerobic respiration) Energy storage Structural molecules, e.g. cellulose Long-term energy storage Thermal insulation Protects vital organs Forms cell membranes Solvent for fat-soluble vitamins Secreted as oil on the skin to Growth and repair of cells For the production of enzymes, antibodies and some hormones Synthesis of new muscle fibres

-membrar ies I vithin

------------- ------- --------

-cells too.